legal resources necessary to hold negligent facilities accountable.

 If you suspect caregivers, employees or other residents victimized your loved one while a resident at Good Samaritan Society - Four Corners Village, call the New Mexico nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
 Our network of attorneys fights aggressively for San Juan County victims of mistreatment living in long-term facilities including nursing homes in Aztec.
 Our knowledgeable attorneys offer legal representation to patients with cases that involve abuse and neglect happening in public and private nursing facilities.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

-	Our law firm accepts all nursing home personal injury claims. abuse lawsuits, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+Our network of attorneys accepts all nursing home personal injury claims. abuse lawsuits, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
 We provide every client a "No Win/No-Fee" Guarantee, meaning you will owe us nothing if we cannot obtain compensation on your behalf.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.